mj2905/InferenceBot/README.md

 ```

 ### Format
-Unles mentionned otherwise, Wikipast pages format should follow the convention adopted in class.
+Unless mentionned otherwise, Wikipast pages format should follow the convention adopted in class.
 #### People
 Dummy people name can be generated from [this website](http://www.behindthename.com/random/).
 Use of ancient latin
 names is encouraged as it is easier to differentiate them from actual people names.